haxiomic/webcore/ROADMAP.md

 - Maybe rename HaxeApp -> HaxeAppView or similar

 - Maybe Switch to dynamic libraries so we can link with system libraries during haxe compile (and not platform compile).
 Or add metadata to add flags to platform projects

+- EventLoop per thread
+    - We should use an event loop per thread so async code returns to the same thread for async callbacks and promises.
+For example
+    ```
+    main-thread {

+        // do something async on another thread and callback to this thread
+        start thread-2, readyCallback() {
+            var callingThread = main-thread

+            loadPlaceholder(onComplete: () => {
+                // this should be running on thread-2, not the main thread (which is the current situation)
+                // callback to whatever thread started this one
+                runInThread(callingThread, readyCallback)
+            })

+        }

+    }
+    ```